 Salem in the 1830s – the base for Peabody’s shipping empire

 European spheres of influence in South East Asia were still fluid in the early 1830s.
 Britain had taken its first steps to control of Malaya by creating the “Straits Settlements” of Penang, Singapore and Malacca in the 1820s.
 Lying directly to their west was the gigantic island of Sumatra.
 Though part of the “East Indies”, which were for the Dutch as the most important part of their overseas empire, Dutch power in Sumatra was still limited and would be so for decades to come.
-The Ache sultanate in the island’s north was to all practical purposes an independent entity and free to engage with trade with all comers.
+The Aceh sultanate in the island’s north was to all practical purposes an independent entity and free to engage with trade with all comers.
 Among these latter were American traders, who were building up a great commercial and shipping empire in the Far East.
 One of the most prominent of these was Joseph Peabody (1757 –1844) of Salem, Massachusetts.
 Beginning his seagoing career on privateers during the American War of Independence, he was to establish himself as a major ship-owner, building as many as 83 ships during his career and achieving great wealth in the process.

 Pirate vessels of the East Indies

-Ache’s most valuable trading commodity was pepper – a commodity high in value for a small volume – and it was pepper that brought Peabody’s trading vessel Friendship to the Sumatra’s North West coast, close to settlement of Kuala Batee, in February 1831.
+Ache’s most valuable trading commodity was pepper – a commodity high in value for a small volume – and it was pepper that brought Peabody’s trading vessel Friendship to the Sumatra’s North West coast, close to the settlement of Kuala Batee, in February 1831.
 The area was under the control of several local chieftains who appear to have had loose but cordial contacts with the sultanate.
-The Friendship’s captain, Charles Endicott, landed with a small group of sailors 7th February to bargain for pepper.
+The Friendship’s captain, Charles Endicott, landed with a small group of sailors on 7th February to bargain for pepper.
 While this party was on shore a group of local thugs in small prahus – outrigger sailing craft – boarded the Friendship, killed the first officer and two of the crew members and captured the ship.
 Four other men escaped from the Friendship by swimming two miles down the coast and hiding in the forest.

 Typical Malay vessels of the time

 With the support of a local leader called Pak Adam, Captain Endicott managed to make contact with three other American trading vessels in the area, the James Monroe, the Governor Endicott and the Palmer.
-All carried guns – a necessity in this pirate-infested area – and the Friendship was recovered only after the criminals leaped overboard and when fire had been opened on the nearby village.
+All carried guns – a necessity in this pirate-infested area – and the Friendship was recovered only after the criminals leapt overboard and when fire had been opened on the nearby village.

 The Friendship’s return to Salem with news of the outrage aroused widespread anger – the more so since this was during the presidency of Andrew Jackson, not a man uninclined to accept insult or injury meekly.
 The upshot was that orders were sent to Commodore John Downes, captain of the American frigate USS Potomac, then cruising off Brazil.
-He was to proceed to Kuala Batee, assess the situation and take any measures he deemed necessary to ensure future safety of American traders in the area.
+He was to proceed to Kuala Batee, assess the situation and take any measures he deemed necessary to ensure the future safety of American traders in the area.
 This was the start of what became known as “The First Sumatran Expedition”.

 The USS Potomac – she was to see service through the Civil War

-Like other “frigates” of the US Navy in the early 19th century the USS Potomac, completed in 1831, was more heavily armed than any of European vessel of the same designation.
+Like other “frigates” of the US Navy in the early 19th century the USS Potomac, completed in 1831, was more heavily armed than any European vessel of the same designation.
 Her 32 carronades and 35 long guns (including two bow and three stern-chasers) gave her fearsome firepower for her size.
 Her crew of 480 – trained as were all crews of the era in the use of cutlass and small arms – added the potential of a powerful landing force.